lino-framework/book/docs/tutorials/polls/mysite/index.rst

 Exercises
 ---------

-#.  **Add the current score of each choice to the results**
+#.  **Add the current score** of each choice to the results in your
+    customized :xfile:`admin_main.html` file.

 #.  **Adding more explanations**

-    Your customer asks you to add a possibility for specifying a longer explanation text for every question.
+    Imagine that your customer asks you to add a possibility for specifying a longer explanation text for every question.
 The question's title should show up in bold, and the longer explanation should come before the "Published..." part

     Hint: add a `TextField` named `question_help` to your `Question` model, add this field to the `detail_layout` of your `Questions`